pauladam94/curryst/curryst.typ

   /// Set the orientation of the proof tree to top to bottom instead of bottom
   /// to top.
   ///
-  /// If set to true, the conclusion will be at the top, and the premises will
+  /// If set to ttb, the conclusion will be at the top, and the premises will
   /// be at the bottom.
 The proof tree will also be aligned to the top instead
   /// of the bottom.
-  top-to-bottom: false,
+  dir: btt,
 ) = {
   /// Lays out some content.
   ///